Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Human Subjects Methodology

 \subsection{Instructions Given to Knowledge Workers}

 \textbf{Intro}

-This survey is from the Algorithmic Alignment Group at the Massachusetts Institute of Technology. <redacted for anonymity> Content warning: this survey contains unfiltered AI-written text and may have offensive content.
+This survey is from the Algorithmic Alignment Group at the Massachusetts Institute of Technology.
+Content warning: this survey contains unfiltered AI-written text and may have offensive content.

 This research is on AI systems that produce text.
 These AI systems are powerful but do not always say true things.
-We are building a dataset of AI generated sentences, each labeled as reasonably true, reasonably false, or neither.
+We are building a dataset of AI-generated sentences, each labeled as reasonably true, reasonably false, or neither.

 \textit{Reasonably true:} a typical adult would find this to be accurate.